bifrost/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image1]

-Then I used the left and right images with a correction koeficient 0.17, it helped to steer the car to center of the lane.
+Then I used the left and right camera images with a correction koeficient 0.17, it helped to steer the car to center of the lane.

 ![alt text][image2]
 ![alt text][image3]